salmanjamil/swift-evolution/proposals/NNNN-opaque-result-types.md

 }
 ```

-Contextual named types (e.g., `_.Element`) can only be used within the `where` clause of an opaque result type.
-[Generalized existentials](https://github.com/austinzheng/swift-evolution/blob/az-existentials/proposals/XXXX-enhanced-existentials.md) are likely to expand the usefulness of this syntax.
+Contextual named types (e.g., `_.Element`) can only be used within the `where` clause of an opaque result type; elsewhere, the `_` has no meaning for a type.
+[Generalized existentials](https://github.com/austinzheng/swift-evolution/blob/az-existentials/proposals/XXXX-enhanced-existentials.md) are likely to expand on this syntax.

 ### Single opaque result type per entity
 As a (possibly temporary) restriction, a particular function/variable/subscript can only contain a single opaque result type, so the following is ill-formed: